Opentrons/opentrons/api/docs/v2/tutorial.rst

 .. code-block:: python

-    metadata = {'apiLevel': '2.16'}
+    metadata = {"apiLevel": "2.16"}

 You can include any other information you like in the metadata dictionary.
 The fields ``protocolName``, ``description``, and ``author`` are all displayed in the Opentrons App, so it’s a good idea to expand the dictionary to include them:

 .. code-block:: python

     metadata = {
-        'apiLevel': '2.16',
+        "apiLevel": "2.16",
-        'protocolName': 'Serial Dilution Tutorial',
+        "protocolName": "Serial Dilution Tutorial",
-        'description': '''This protocol is the outcome of following the Python Protocol API Tutorial located at
+        "description": """This protocol is the outcome of following the Python Protocol API Tutorial located at
                        https://docs.opentrons.com/v2/tutorial.html.
 It takes a
-                       solution and progressively dilutes it by transferring it stepwise across a plate.''',
+                       solution and progressively dilutes it by transferring it stepwise across a plate.""",
-        'author': 'New API User'
+        "author": "New API User"
         }

 Note, if you have a Flex, or are using an OT-2 with API v2.15 (or higher), we recommend adding a ``requirements`` section to your code.
 See the Requirements section below.